banzaicloud/koperator/docs/features.md

 - Remove a specific Broker from the cluster
 - Use multiple Persistent Volumes per Broker

 This also means that reacting to events is possible in a fine grained way, per Broker and we are not limited to how StatefulSet works (which e.g. removes the last Broker).
-The solutions out there try to overcome some of these issues by placing scripts inside the container to generate the config at runtime, whereas with the Banzai Cloud Kafka operator configurations are deterministic and placed in specific Configmaps.
+The solutions out there try to overcome some of these issues by placing scripts inside the container to generate the config at runtime, whereas with the Banzai Cloud Kafka operator configurations are deterministic and placed in specific ConfigMaps.

 #### Graceful Kafka Cluster Scaling